Dobroslav Jevđević: Case White

 After the death of Trifunović-Birčanin in February 1943, Jevđević, along with Đujić, Baćović, and Radovan Ivanišević, vowed to the Italians to carry on Trifunović-Birčanin's policies of closely collaborating with them against the Partisans.
 The Italians were able to exert pressure on Jevđević, as his brother and fiancée were interned in Italy.
 Mihailović apparently felt that Jevđević had exceeded his authority by attending the Case White planning conference in Rome, and indeed, when the Yugoslav government-in-exile awarded Jevđević the Order of Karađorđe's Star in early 1943 for his services to the Serb population during the Ustaše massacres of 1941, Mihailović suppressed the announcement of the award because of the nature of Jevđević's agreement with the Italians, although the reason may also have been because he was aware of Chetnik revenge killings of Herzegovinian Catholics and Muslims in response to atrocities committed by the Ustaše in Croatia.
 Tensions between Mihailović and Jevđević became so apparent that Mihailović reportedly threatened to "string [him] up from the nearest tree".
 In March, Jevđević publicly demanded an end to the Chetnik killing of Croats in Herzegovina.
 In May, Benito Mussolini finally gave in to German pressure and ordered Italian troops to co-operate in the disarming of Chetnik groups.
 Jevđević was immediately placed under house arrest.

 His house arrest did not last long, as in the following month, Mihailović sent Jevđević to Slovenia to report on the state of Chetnik forces there.
 Jevđević began developing contacts with the Germans prior to the Italian capitulation in September 1943.
 On 3 September, he travelled to Rome via Rijeka and made contact with German intelligence services.
 This marked the beginning of his collaboration with the Germans.
 Following the German occupation of NDH territory that had previously been held by the Italians, Jevđević moved to Trieste and stayed at the Hotel Continental.
 There, he helped organise displaced Chetniks and arranged for them to be returned to the town of Opatija.
 He stayed in Trieste until January 1944, when he relocated to Opatija with Chetniks from Trieste who had been placed under his command.
 He then moved his Chetniks to Ilirska Bistrica, and collaborated with the Germans until the end of the war.
+On 3 November 1944, he met with German representatives, where it was agreed that his Chetniks would retreat alongside the Germans in the event of a Partisan victory, and fight alongside them in and around Sarajevo in the event of Yugoslavia's restoration as an independent state under Allied auspices.